volab/IoT_EPS/_1_userDoc/source/softDev.rst

 #. prepare an infographie résumant fonctionnalité et besoin :
 #.
 Write user manual : 1%
 #.
 Write builder manual
-#. rewrite main program setup and loop function with more object orieted structure 5%
+#. rewrite main program setup and loop function with more object oriented structure 15%
+#. add OLED display managment in accordance of its hardware implementation of course

 Don't forget the todo list of the doxygen documentation